Alert

 • If the employer is unable to provide suitable work within the worker's restrictions.
 Consider whether re employment services are appropriate.

-Re-employment services are appropriate when the employer is unable to continue the modified work or offer permanent accommodation and the worker continues to experience work restrictions, and is job ready or will be job ready in eight to ten weeks.
+Re-employment services are appropriate when the employer is unable to continue the modified work or offer permanent accommodation and the worker continues to experience work restrictions and is job ready or will be job ready in eight to ten weeks.

 Ensure the employer is aware of the impact that re-employment services and possible wage loss supplement benefits may have on the claim.